eevo script

 While eevo is a general purpose programming language, that does not mean it is the best tool for every problem.
 Like all languages, eevo has many design decisions which have different trade-offs in different situations.
 To solve problems that are ill-suited to eevo’s design (such as requiring circular references or precise mutations) other languages can be called upon through C-bindings (and soon WASM).

-This interoperability also makes it easy to offload computationally heavy code to another language or gradually replace existing code with concise scripts.
-This enables a dual approach which make eevo a great glue language to bridge languages in two directions:
+This interoperability makes it easy to offload computationally heavy code to another language or gradually replace existing code with concise scripts.
+This enables a dual approach to bridge languages in two directions:

 - Extend eevo by embedding